Megidd/cabinet-contract/specs.md

 ### Formula computation

-To produce the 8th column of the _intermediate table_, the program will compute the following formula corresponding to each row.
+To produce the 8th column of the _quantity table_, the program will compute the following formula corresponding to each row.

 For each focused row, apply a formula as below.
 Note that the _type_ text letters are case insensitive.